ryanjtr/ToeicTipsAndTricks/docs/source/index.rst

 .. note::

-   Please avoid questions like: **If I'm at 400, how long will it take to reach 650?**
+   Please avoid these ridiculous questions: **If I'm at 400, how long will it take to reach 650?** or **I'm going to take a test next month.
+Can I achieve my goal of 650 points?**

    Instead, focus on identifying your weaknesses and the methods that will help you achieve your goal efficiently.